 You can even use multiple vacuum canisters to rotate your (better than airtight) coffee through the freezer one half- pound at a time!
-That 's just so perfectly simple and easy and solves so many problems that, well, I just can't hardly stand my bad(coffee-snob)self!
+That 's just so perfectly simple and easy and solves so many problems that, well, I just can't hardly stand my bad(coffee-snob)

 Thank you for visiting our In Depth Coffee Storage Page.
 I hope it has been helpful.
 The products selected for coffee storage (shown above) are our favorites (so far) here at Lakota Coffee Company.

 Although our focus is on supplying the finest coffee in the world, we plan in the near future, to stock and provide all of the very best tools to make the most of your coffee experience as well.

 We will soon be offering them in attractive "packages" that will most suit the needs of specialty coffee enthusiasts, (such as yourself) and include all of the necessary tools to make your coffee experience match the excellence of the world class coffee that we humbly provide.

 For now I'll have to be content to share these products via a couple of high quality sites that offer them.
 Unfortunately, I've yet to find a company that handles them all.

 That's all for now...Happy Coffee Snobbing, uh, er...Storing!

 Thanks for visiting our Coffee Storage page...Back to Top!